sunesimonsen/workspace-cache/README.md

     --grep            only packages which name matches the given glob pattern

-    --topological     runs scripts in dependency order
+    --include-deps    runs scripts on all dependencies before the filtered packages

   exec <command>      run a shell command in each packages

     --filter          all: (default) all packages
                       not-cached: all packages that is not cached for the current version